{{flagHref}}

 Frequently Asked Questions

-What role does oxygen play in respiration?
+What is the role of oxygen in respiration?

 How is oxygen used in the medical field?